Boaz Barak and Tselil Schramm

 While in the course catalog this seminar is officially listed as taking place from 2:30 till 3:45, it will actually take place from 1:30-4:30, with Pizza from 1:15 till 1:30.

 We will start the course at Harvard, but if a sufficient number of MIT students enroll (and we can find an appropriate room at MIT), we might rotate it between MIT and Harvard.
+MIT students: See this page (see also here) for information how to cross-register for Harvard courses.

 In this graduate seminar we will explore some of the connections between theoretical computer science and physics.
 Some topics include: